Guide to the Must See Masterpieces of Florence's Bargello Museum

-Verrocchio used his young student, Leonardo da Vince, as the model for David.
+Verrocchio likely used his young student, Leonardo da Vinci, as the model for David.
 The sculpture is a study in realism, with even the veins visible.
 Restorers have determined that the sword isn't the original.
 David's gilding was uncovered during laser cleaning.

 Have you ever heard of Bandinelli?
 I hadn't.
 His name isn't terribly renowned.
 But he was a significant sculptor of the Renaissance.
 He's very underrated, and was overshadowed by Michelangelo his entire life.

 Bandinelli's rather poor reputation was partly a result of his rival Cellini's autobiography.
 Cellini vituperatively dragged him through the mud.
 His sworn enemy Giorgio Vasari also criticized the artist, though he admitted he was an "artistic genius."
 But Bandinelli was rediscovered by art historians in the 20th century.

 The life size Adam and Eve sculptures were commissioned for the Florence cathedral.
 But the statues were deemed too racy and overly sensual.
 Their faces are especially beautiful, with wide set innocent eyes.

 It's generally agreed that, with the exception of his Laoccoon in the Uffizi, Bandinelli's smaller bronzes and drawings are his best work.